 The Hogwarts Express is a first-of-its-kind ride that links multiple geographical locations in one themed experience.
 The train not only provides transportation from park to park but also presents two different “stories” for passengers to enjoy on their routes.

-A first-of-its-kind ride that links multiple geographical locations in one themed experience, the Hogwarts Express provides two different “stories” for passengers to enjoy: from King’s Cross Station (in Universal Studios Florida) to the brand-new Hogsmeade Station (in Islands of Adventure), as seen in the books and movies, and from Hogsmeade to King’s Cross.
-Thanks to video monitors that double as the train’s windows, a number of Harry Potter characters make appearances, including the fabled trio of Harry, Ron, and Hermione and a sneak attack by the chilling Dementors.
+The Hogwarts Express travels from King’s Cross Station (in Universal Studios Florida) to Hogsmeade Station (in Islands of Adventure), as seen in the books and movies, and from Hogsmeade to King’s Cross.
+Thanks to video monitors that double as the locomotive’s windows, a number of Harry Potter characters make appearances, including the fabled trio of Harry, Ron, and Hermione and a sneak attack by the chilling Dementors.

 The only negative part of the entire attraction is the lack of voices and likenesses from Daniel Radcliffe (Harry Potter) and Emma Watson (Hermione Granger).
 Unfortunately, Universal didn’t do the very best of jobs in finding a suitable replacement for the latter – and if you didn’t expect Hermione to sound so different beforehand, it might take you (momentarily) out of the experience.

-There are going to be more Easter eggs in this attraction’s queue and ride than any other on the planet.
-Discussing what you managed to see with your friends and family afterwards will become a major part of the experience.
+There are, arguably, more Easter eggs in the Hogwarts Express queue and ride experience than practically any other attraction on the planet – the perfume advertisement in King’s Cross Station, for example, or the (invisible) thestrals outside of Hogmseade Station.
+Discussing what you managed to see with your friends and family afterwards is a major part of the fun.